lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

     * Adding CSS Preprocessors: Less
     * Serving Static Assets
     * Serving Dynamic Assets

-* Chapter 3.
-Creating Pages, Layouts, Composables, Plugins, Utilities, and Middleware

-    Create static and dynamic pages and static and dynamic routes in Nuxt apps.
-Create static and dynamic pages layouts with the `definePageMeta` and `setPageLayout` Nuxt APIs and the `NuxtLayout` Nuxt component.
-Create auto-import composables (top-level and nested) and utilities.
-Create client-only and server-only plugins.
-Install plugins using the `nuxt.config` file.
-Create auto-import plugins withh the `provide` plugin helper.
-Create global to be execute automatically when route changes manually applied.
-Create named middleware to be applied manually on specific pages.

-    * Creating Static and Dynamic Routes
-    * Creating Static and Dynamic Layouts
-    * Creating Composables and Utilities
-    * Creating Plugins and Middleware

 * Chapter 4.
 Fetching Data and Handling Errors